actions/importer-issue-ops/Readme.md

 - `GH_ACCESS_TOKEN`: GitHub personal access token to create pull requests (requires `repo` and `workflow` scopes).

-Optionally, the following environment variables can be set:
+Optionally, the following secrets can be set:

 - `GITHUB_INSTANCE_URL`: The base URL of your GitHub instance (only required if it is **not** <https://github.com>).